siralbert/system-auto-updating-catalog-info/README.md

 4) A script which checks the health of the automated system
 5) Sending an email to alert administrator if system is unhealthy

-This project utilizes unit testing to make it easier for someone to modify the code or add features for their own use.
+This project utilizes unit testing to make the code easier to use, modify, or improve and apply the code for their own purposes.

 *Requires an SMTP server for sending out emails.